 What is Pretax Income (Earnings Before Taxes)?

-With Earnings Before Tax, one can easily measure the performance of businesses operating in different geographical locations, duly adjusting for leverage as well but without getting impacted by the taxation rules of the said jurisdiction.
+With Earnings Before Tax, one can easily measure the performance of businesses operating in different geographical locations, duly adjusting for leverage as well but without getting the impact of the taxation rules of the said jurisdiction.
 Analysts across the globe prefer to use EBT as a yardstick for comparing the performance of various firms.

 Pretax Income Formula

-EBT is the penultimate item in the Income statement before adjustment of taxes is undertaken and can be computed using various methods.
+EBT is the penultimate item in the Income statement before adjustment of taxes is undertaken.
+We can compute it using various methods.
 Some of the popular formulas for the calculation of Pretax Income are as follows:

 Pretax Income formula = Gross Profit- Operating Expenses-Interest Expenses